jspaetzel/meh.dev/_posts/2020-06-12-era-of-hosting.markdown

 I got involved in developing and hosting websites when I was pretty young.
 Surprisingly I've managed to save copies of almost everything I've ever written.
 The earliest sites actually run best still because they have the fewest dependencies.

-My first website was a flash game website which never made it online, it was an HTML website which I distributed to some friends on rewritable CD-Rom discs.
+My first website was a flash game website which never made it online, it was an HTML website which I distributed to some friends on re-writable CD-Rom discs.
 At the time my internet home was dial-up with a 56k modem and we only had one phone line.
 I could only get on for brief periods.

 I started this project learning how to save copies of web pages, but the problem with a saved website is that links don't work without internet.
 And I wanted the links to work, I wanted to simulate the being online.
 So I created my own website and embedded all of the content I wanted.